dannyjtrinh/EC601/mini_project_1/README.md

 -I as a user should be able to save my results to a file

-Backlog
+### Backlog

--User interface to accept company name and product
+[ ] User interface to accept company name and product

--Feed user and product keyword to Twitter API
+[ ] Feed user and product keyword to Twitter API

--Arrange the data in a form that is easily digestible by the program/code
+[ ] Arrange the data in a form that is easily digestible by the program/code

--Come up with an algorithm to figure out the time period of the product
+[ ] Come up with an algorithm to figure out the time period of the product

--Obtain more tweets in the form of mentions and etc
+[ ] Obtain more tweets in the form of mentions and etc

--Have all that data in a form for the Google API to grab information about
+[ ] Have all that data in a form for the Google API to grab information about

--Grab sentiment information from the Google Natural Language API
+[ ] Grab sentiment information from the Google Natural Language API

--Determine if is a good product or not
+[ ] Determine if is a good product or not

--Find out the reason why for the sentiment score
+[ ] Find out the reason why for the sentiment score

--determine in a deeper level as to why the bad/good sentiment based on Google Cloud API information
+[ ] determine in a deeper level as to why the bad/good sentiment based on Google Cloud API information

--Aggregate all the information in a digestible format for the user
+[ ] Aggregate all the information in a digestible format for the user

--Display information on the user interface
+[ ] Display information on the user interface

--Display color spectrum based off the product rating
+[ ] Display color spectrum based off the product rating

--Use picture information in tweets to enhance sentiment info
+[ ] Use picture information in tweets to enhance sentiment info